Changissnz/selfinterest/README.md

 of others in order to demonstrate the corresponding proper practice.
-Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence that can work effect by the negative influence, a swaying of the will for self-interest to operate for different ends in matters where conclusive effects as endings are necessary, is the ideal.
+Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work effect by the negative influence, a swaying of the will for self-interest to operate for different ends in matters where conclusive effects as endings are necessary, is the ideal.
 The workings of the economical human being,